One Liberty Plaza: History

 In 2001, Brookfield Properties bought the property for $432 million.
 Following the September 11 attacks, and the subsequent collapse of the World Trade Center nearby, One Liberty Plaza sustained significant facade damage.
-Hundreds of windows that had been blown out on its western facade needed to be replaced, and heavy dust and debris needed to be removed from the floors and equipment on the roof.
-An outside area on the street beside Brooks Brothers on the ground floor of the building was used as a temporary morgue in the days following the attack.
 At one point there was a rumor going around that the building was in danger of collapse.
-These claims were quickly refuted by the New York Times:
+These claims were quickly refuted by The New York Times:

-The building was planned to be reopened to office workers with a ribbon cutting ceremony on October 22, 2001.
+The building planned to be reopen to office workers with a ribbon cutting ceremony on October 22, 2001.
 But the day before it was to happen, it was decided that it was not yet sufficiently safe for employees to return to the office tower.
 The tower reopened on October 24, two days after originally scheduled.

 As of 2016, it was the 656th tallest building in the world.

-In December 2017, Brookfield sold a 49% stake in the tower to Blackstone, valuing the tower at $1.55 billion.
-The sale of the minority stake followed the refinancing of the building in August 2017 with a $784 million loan from Morgan Stanley.
+Morgan Stanley placed a $784 million loan on the tower in August 2017 and placed a partial ownership stake on sale for $1.6 billion two months later.
+That December, Brookfield sold a 49% stake in the tower to Blackstone, valuing the tower at $1.55 billion.
+Brookfield and Blackstone considered selling the building in 2020 for up to $1.7 billion.
+The sale ultimately did not occur, and June 2024, Brookfield refinanced the building with $750 million from Morgan Stanley.